 How much more does first class cost than business class?

-First class typically costs $2,600-$5,600 more per person than business class with BookMyBusinessClass consolidator fares.
-The gap is even larger at retail prices.
+First class typically costs a meaningful premium per person above business class.
+The gap is even larger at retail prices than at consolidator pricing.